Not only do I back up my computer, I back up everything I say.

 You probably would.

-Um, I have to tell you about uh lifelok, ladies and gentlemen, Portsmouth man says that somebody stole his identity and now he cannot get a driver's license, and this could happen to you.
+Portsmouth man says that somebody stole his identity and now he cannot get a driver's license.

 It's happening to way too many people.

-Heard the other day that the social security numbers of youth people who are not even using them yet are being stolen.
+Heard the other day that the social security numbers of youth, people who are not even using them yet are being stolen.

-That's gonna be an utter disaster.
+That's going to be an utter disaster.

 Alfonso Reynolds believes somebody stole his personal papers when he left them in a broken down truck four years ago.